 Health care personal representatives, U.S. Dept. of Health and Human Services.

-HIPAA (Health Insurance Portability and Accountability Act) includes a number of provisions to safeguard a patient's privacy.
-Yet "there may be times when individuals are legally or otherwise incapable of exercising their rights, or simply choose to designate another to act on their behalf with respect to these rights." "..the covered entity must treat the personal representative as the individual for all purposes under the Rule" See also Giving someone a power of attorney for your healthcare (multi-state guide and form)
+HIPAA (Health Insurance Portability and Accountability Act) includes a number of provisions to safeguard patient privacy.
+Yet "there may be times when individuals are legally or otherwise incapable of exercising their rights, or simply choose to designate another to act on their behalf with respect to these rights. ...[T]he covered entity must treat the personal representative as the individual for all purposes under the Rule."
+See also Giving someone a power of attorney for your healthcare (multi-state guide and form).

 Medical privacy, Electronic Frontier Foundation.